 Most students find that pairing a writing course with a lecture course enhances their learning in both.

-Writing links can be used to satisfy either the Univeristy's 5-credit English "Composition" requirement, or half of the 10-credit "Additional Writing" requirement for undergraduates.
-Students can take up to 15 credits in writing links, provided that each link accompanies a different lecture course.
+Writing seminars can be used to satisfy either the Univeristy's 5-credit English "Composition" requirement, or half of the 10-credit "Additional Writing" requirement for undergraduates.
+Students can take up to 15 credits in writing links, provided that each writing course accompanies a different lecture course.

-Writing links meet for three hours a week and are limited to twenty students, amongst the lowest at the University of Washington.
+Linked writing seminars meet for three hours a week and are limited to twenty-one students.

 Section letters indicate the specific course links (e.g. ENGL 198C might be linked with HIST 111, ENGL 198E might be linked with PSYCH 101, and ENGL 298A might be linked with ANTH 202).